Gas company assisting with probe into Gene Hackman and Betsy Arakawa deaths

 Other notable roles included hit movies The Poseidon Adventure (1972), The Conversation (1974) and Runaway Jury (2003).

-He had a comedic turn as a conservative senator in 1996’s The Birdcage alongside Robin Williams and Nathan Lane, who star as a gay couple.
+He had a comedic turn as a conservative senator in 1996’s The Birdcage alongside Robin Williams and Nathan Lane, who starred as a gay couple.

 Hackman also featured in Wes Anderson’s star-studded The Royal Tenenbaums, and Welcome To Mooseport in 2004 was his last big screen appearance.